Polixer-Studios/.github/profile/README.md

 # Polixer-Studios

-Polixer is a indi Game Studio founded in 2025.
+Polixer is a indie Game Studio founded in 2025.
 Here you can find all of our **open source projects**.

 ---

-## PolixerRPG is currently in Development
+## PolixerRPG is currently in early Development
 Join Polixer today!
 **Current Version:** 0.0.1
 **Website address:** `polixer.net`